khulnasoft-bot/primeagent/README.md

 <td width="50%" valign="top">

 #### ⚙️ **Developer-First Framework**
-> *If you can write Python, you can extend Aiexec.*
+> *If you can write Python, you can extend Primeagent.*
 - Modular Python components
 - Hot-reload development
 - CLI & SDK for automation